coronarymcq/shop/legal/UPDATE.md

 ****
 **Version 1.7 | September 19**

 1. Troubleshooting and bug fixes:

    - [UI fixes on iPhone and iPad]

-   - [Resizing issues related to the header]
+   - [Resizing issues related to the header on all devices]

-   - [ ]
+   - [Resizing issues related to the sidebar on all devices]

 2. Minor UI fixes.